smeredith/smeredith.github.io/_drafts/interface.md

 - a VOX circuit with adjustable sensitivity and tail hang time,
 - a GPS,
 - an integrated USB hub so only one cable is required between the computer and the interface,
-- an unused USB port on the integrated hub,
+- an extra USB port on the integrated hub,
 - 5V on one pin of the DB-9.

 The add-on board adds serial port TX and RX as TTL-level signals to the original DB-9 connector on the DRA-30.